Understanding shame

 Shame across cultures

-Shame can also be understood and felt differently across different cultures.
 Even across First Peoples' cultures shame can be understood in different ways and be brought on by different experiences.
-In some communities, discussing unusual or embarrassing behaviour, even with a professional, can bring on shame.
-For some First Peoples, the term “help” can be shameful.
-Being considerate of the communities, cultures and peoples you are working with is the first step to understanding shame in our community.
+For example, for some First Peoples, the term “help” can be shameful.

 Coping with shame

-Avoiding behaviour Isolation, withdrawal, hiding, cancelling appointments, giving up responsibilities, emotionally numbing, dissociating, being overly submissive or non-confrontational.
+Avoiding behaviour Isolation, withdrawal, cancelling appointments, giving up responsibilities, emotionally numbing, dissociating, being overly submissive or non-confrontational.

 The 3 As of shame sensitivity